-Issue: BUOW are known to occur in the Project area vicinity (CDFW 2021).
+Issue: BUOW have been documented in the Project vicinity (CDFW 2022).
 BUOW inhabit open grassland and similar habitat types containing small mammal burrows, a requisite habitat feature used by BUOW for nesting and cover.
 The NOP reports that these habitat features are present on the Project site, therefore, there is potential for BUOW to occupy or colonize the Project.